Questions about Home Inspections and Property Defects

 2) Is it okay to perform the inspection myself?

-Unless you are a home inspector yourself you should rather rely on a professional.
+Unless you are a home inspector yourself you should rather rely on a professional to find the property defects.
 InterNACHI home inspectors are specially trained to look for both patent and latent defects.
 You will probably miss out on many of them.

 3) What does a home inspection cost?

 Costs depend on the type of home inspection you require.
 Most home inspectors quote inspection fees using different methods.
 Some charge a flat rate by the square meters of living area, or the amount of time spent on the inspection.
-For a Comprehensive Home Inspection, I charge per room because this defines my workload for the inspection and the report.
+For a Comprehensive Home Inspection and property defects report, I charge per room because this defines my workload for the inspection and the report.

 4) What does the inspection cover?

-To keep it short, a comprehensive property inspection covers the roof, the boundary walls and everything in between.
+To keep it short, a comprehensive property inspection and property defects report covers the roof, the boundary walls and everything in between.